talorlik/ldap-2fa-on-k8s/README.md

 ## Multi-Account Architecture

-This project uses a **multi-account architecture** for enhanced security:
+This project uses a **multi-account architecture** for enhanced security.
+See the [Prerequisites](#prerequisites) table for a quick reference of what resides in each account.

-- **Account A (State Account)**: Stores Terraform state files in S3
+- **Account A (State Account)**: Holds shared, centrally managed resources
-  - S3 bucket with versioning enabled and server-side encryption (AES256)
+  - **Terraform state**: S3 bucket with versioning, encryption, and file-based locking
-  - S3 file-based locking (`use_lockfile = true`) for state file
-    concurrency control
+  - **AWS Secrets Manager**: Secrets `github-role`, `tf-vars`, and `external-id` (used by local scripts for role ARNs, passwords, and cross-account ExternalId)
+  - **Route53 Hosted Zone**: Domain and DNS; CNAME records for ACM validation are created here
-  - IAM-based access control with OIDC authentication (no access keys required)
-  - GitHub Actions authenticates with Account A for backend operations
+  - IAM-based access control with OIDC (no access keys); GitHub Actions uses Account A for backend operations and Route53 access
-  - Provides isolation between state storage and resource deployment

-- **Account B (Deployment Account)**: Contains all infrastructure resources
+- **Account B (Deployment Account)**: Holds infrastructure and applications
-  - EKS cluster, VPC, ALB, Route53, and other AWS resources
+  - EKS cluster, VPC, ALB, ECR, application workloads
+  - **ACM Certificates**: Requested and stored here (ALB and certificate must be in the same account); validated via CNAME records in Account A's Route53
+  - Separate Deployment Accounts for dev and prod (optional)
-  - Terraform provider assumes Account B role via cross-account role assumption
+  - Terraform provider assumes Account B role for resource deployment
-  - Provides isolation and separation of concerns

 ### How It Works

-1. **GitHub Actions** assumes Account A role (via OIDC) for Terraform backend access
+1. **GitHub Actions** assumes Account A role (via OIDC) for Terraform backend and Route53
 2. **Terraform backend** uses Account A credentials to read/write state files
 3. **Terraform AWS provider** assumes Account B role (via `assume_role`) for resource deployment
-4. **Remote state** data sources use Account A credentials to read state from Account A
+4. **Remote state** and Route53 use Account A credentials; ACM lives in Account B

 This architecture ensures:

-- State files are isolated in a dedicated account
+- State, secrets, and DNS are isolated in a dedicated account
 - Resource deployment uses separate credentials
 - Enhanced security through account separation
 - Better compliance and audit capabilities